bluecadet/php-vagrant/vagrant/README.md

  -- www/
 ```

- * `vagrant/` contains the vagrant vm
+ * `vagrant/` contains this repository which is the VM configuration
  * `www/`     Project root and Apache DocumentRoot.
-The server points here.
+The server will point here.

 ## How to Use